mitchcapper/CefSharpDockerfiles/README.md

 ## Summary
 Automated chrome cef building and/or cefsharp building dockerfiles and scripts.

 While the processes of building CEF and CEFSHARP are not hard they require a very exacting environment and build steps can take a _long_ time so are annoying to repeat.
 The goal if this repo is a collection of scripts to automate everything to make it easy for anyone to do.
 We are using Docker to run everything in a container as it makes it much easier to reproduce and won't pollute your dev environment with all the pre-reqs.
 You can easily tweak the exact versions you want to build, and the build flags.
 From creating a VM on your cloud provider of choice (or your own machine) it is about 20 minutes of setup, starting a build script, and just waiting a few hours for it to spit out the compiled binaries.
-It has been tested with chrome 63->75 but would likely work for any modern chrome build without changes (in most cases).
+It has been tested with chrome 63->81 but would likely work for any modern chrome build without changes (in most cases).

 ## Thanks
 Thanks to the fantastic CEFSharp team, especially @amaitland who works insanely hard on the open source project.  @perlun provided some great direction on the Windows building and was also a huge help.
-Please support CEFSharp if you use it, even if you do a small monthly donation of $10 or $25 it can be a big help: https://salt.bountysource.com/teams/cefsharp
+Please support CEFSharp if you use it, even if you do a small monthly donation of $10 or $25 it can be a big help: https://github.com/sponsors/amaitland  (primary CEFSharp developer, and full time Dad).

 ## Quick Start
+If you are building in process isolation mode (recommended) make sure the base image file is the same build as your actual OS (or the VM's os).
+IE if you are on windows Fall 2018 release 1803 (10.0.17134) change VAR_BASE_DOCKER_FILE to the 1803 image.
+Run ./build.ps1 and it should build the packages.

 For a super fast start look at the [azure auto provision option below](#azure-auto-create-scripts).
 As long as you have an azure account created it can create the entire setup and build in a few commands.
-If using Azure create a F32_v2 VM with the image "Windows Server 2016 Datacenter - with Containers", if using another machine just install docker for windows (make sure you have 20GB (40GB for chrome < 65) of ram between actual ram + page file).
+If using Azure create a F32_v2 VM with the image "Datacenter Core 1903 with Containers", if using another machine just install docker for windows (make sure you have 20GB (40GB for chrome < 65) of ram between actual ram + page file).
 Set the [Docker For Windows Config File](#docker-for-windows-config-file) changing the path to the folder to store data on (suggested local temp drive) and restart docker service.
 Copy the items from this repo into a folder.
 Copy the versions_src.ps1 to versions.ps1 and change the variables to what you want: for example ```$VAR_GN_DEFINES="is_official_build=true proprietary_codecs=true ffmpeg_branding=Chrome";$VAR_DUAL_BUILD="1";```.
 Only use DUAL_BUILD if you have 30 gigs of ram or more, otherwise leave it at 0 and the build will take an extra 20-40 minutes.
-If you are building in process isolation mode (recommended) make sure the base image file is the same build as your actual OS.
-IE if you are on windows Fall 2018 release 1803 (10.0.17134) change VAR_BASE_DOCKER_FILE to the 1803 image.
-Run ./build.ps1 and it should build the packages.

 ## Caveats